GeReV/yagbe/README.md

-﻿# Yet Another GameBoy Emulator
+﻿# Yet Another Game Boy Emulator

-A simple GameBoy emulator in Rust, built as a practice project.
+A simple Game Boy emulator in Rust, built as a practice project.

 It was created as an attempt at building a working emulator based almost entirely on documentation on the console.